Insality/druid/README.md

 ### API Documentation

-**Druid** has a lot of components and functions.
-To make it easier to use, **Druid** has a full API documentation with examples and annotations.
+**Druid** offers a wide range of components and functions.
+To facilitate usage, **Druid** provides comprehensive API documentation with examples and annotations.

-Start read the API documentation [here](hhttps://insality.github.io/druid/modules/Druid.html).
+Start reading the API documentation [here](hhttps://insality.github.io/druid/modules/Druid.html).

 ### EmmyLua Annotations [optional]

-[EmmyLua](https://emmylua.github.io/annotation.html) - annotations for Lua.
-It's a great tool for Lua code autocompletion in editors like [VSCode](https://github.com/EmmyLua/VSCode-EmmyLua), [IntelliJ IDEA](https://github.com/EmmyLua/IntelliJ-EmmyLua).
+[EmmyLua](https://emmylua.github.io/annotation.html) is a Lua annotation library.
+It is a useful tool for enabling Lua code autocompletion in editors such as [VSCode](https://github.com/EmmyLua/VSCode-EmmyLua) and [IntelliJ IDEA](https://github.com/EmmyLua/IntelliJ-EmmyLua).

-Since the dependencies can't be processed by external editors, for use generated EmmyLua annotations you should copy the _druid/annotations.lua_ to your project.
+Since dependencies cannot be processed by external editors, to use the generated EmmyLua annotations, you should copy the _druid/annotations.lua_ file to your project.

-For EmmyLua it will be enough.
-Remember you can _restart emmylua server_ for refresh the changes, if something goes wrong.
+For EmmyLua, this will be sufficient.
+Remember that you can restart the EmmyLua server to refresh the changes if something goes wrong.

-After the annotations is processed, you should point the type of Druid in requires:
+After the annotations are processed, you should specify the type of "Druid" in the "require" statement:

 ```lua
 ---@type druid
 local druid = require("druid.druid")